 - Expected loss.
 We use expected loss as a measure of our credit and operational risk.
-Expected loss is a measurement of the loss we can expect induced by defaults within a one-year period from these risks as of the respective reporting date, based on our historical loss experience.
+Expected loss is a measurement of the loss we can expect within a one-year period from these risks as of the respective reporting date, based on our historical loss experience.
 When calculating expected loss for credit risk, we take into account credit risk ratings, collateral, maturities and statistical averaging procedures to reflect the risk characteristics of our different types of exposures and facilities.
-All parameter assumptions are based on statistical averages of up to nine years based on our internal default and loss history as well as external benchmarks.
+All parameter assumptions are based on statistical averages of up to seven years based on our internal default and loss history as well as external benchmarks.
 We use expected loss as a tool of our risk management process and as part of our management reporting systems.
 We also consider the applicable results of the expected loss calculations as a component of our collectively assessed allowance for credit losses included in our financial statements.
-For operational risk we determine the expected loss from statistical averages of our internal loss history, recent risk trends as well as forward looking estimates.
+For operational risk we determine the expected loss from statistical averages of our internal loss history, recent risk trends as well as forward looking expert estimates.